Mail Lists

 Adding Patrons to a Mail List Through a Ticket Purchase

-This method of adding patrons to mail lists, can capture all patrons who purchased a ticket(s) for a play.
-When you set up a play in the Plays and Dates Window, there is an option to apply a default mail list.
+This method of adding patrons to mail lists, can capture all of the patrons who purchased a ticket(s) for a play.
+When you set up a play in the Plays and Dates window, there is an option to apply a default mail list.
 For every ticket bought for that play, Theatre Manager will add the patron to the default mailing list, if the patron is not currently already associated with it.
-For example, there may be a general mail list for musicals and many musical productions over the year.
-If a patron is attending their first musical they will be automatically added to the default mail list.
-This is an excellent tool to market for a specific genre of productions.

 To add patrons to a mail list through a ticket purchase, you perform the following steps: